Quills (film): Production

 The interior set of Charenton was built at Pinewood Studios, where most of the filming took place.
 Oxfordshire, Bedfordshire, and London stood in for the exterior shots of early 19th century France.
 Production designer Martin Childs imagined the primary location of Charenton as an airy, though circuitous place, darkening as Royer-Collard takes over operations.
-The screenplay specifies the way the inmates' rooms link together, which plays a key role in the relay of the Marquis' climactic story to Madeleine.
+The screenplay specifies the way the inmates' rooms link together, which plays a key role in the relay of the Marquis's climactic story to Madeleine.
 Screenwriter/playwright Doug Wright was a constant presence on set, assisting the actors and producers in interpreting the script and bringing his vision to life.
 Casting directors Donna Isaacson and Priscilla John recruited a number of actors from a disabled actor's company to play the parts of many of the inmates at Charenton.

 Costume designer Jacqueline West created the intricate period costumes, using each character as inspiration.
 West previously worked with director Philip Kaufman on his crime drama Rising Sun.
 For Joaquin Phoenix's Abbé, costumers designed special "pleather" clogs to accommodate the actor's veganism.
 In one scene, Rush's Marquis de Sade wears a suit decorated in bloody script, which West described as "challenging" to make.
 It features actual writings of de Sade and costumers planned exactly where each sentence should go on the fabric.
 Before production began, West gave Winslet a copy of French painter Léopold Boilly's "Woman Ironing" to give her a feel for the character, which Winslet said greatly influenced her performance.